Compare Internet & Entertainment Bundles

 Editor’s notes

 Telstra has been one of the leaders in the bundled internet and entertainment space.
 While it started off with packages like Foxtel and Telstra Box Office, Telstra now offers a wider range of entertainment add-ons that can be bundled with a range of services, including NBN plans.
-Telstra’s entertainment add-ons include Disney+, BINGE, Kayo, Xbox, Spotify, Foxtel and more.
+Telstra’s entertainment add-ons include Fetch, Disney+ and Kayo, while other add-ons like Spotify and gaming console bundling are also available.

 Ratings result